Saho people: Religion

 The Saho are predominantly Muslim.
-Majority of the Saho had adopted Islam by the 13th century due to the growing influence of holy men and traders from the Arabian peninsula.
+Majority of the Saho had adopted Islam by the 13th century due to the growing influence of religious mystics and traders from the Arabian peninsula.
+Many Saho people have mingled with other Muslim tribes such as the Jeberti (Tigrinya-speaking Muslims) and the Tigre and have as a result adopted those tribes languages.
+Many Saho are members of the Khatmiyya Sufi order, which became dominant in the region around the 19th century.
 A few Christians, who are also known as the Irob, live in the Tigray region of Ethiopia and the Debub Region of Eritrea.